Sekhukhune: Second Sekhukhune War

 Although the British had first condemned the Transvaal war against Sekhukhune, it was continued after the annexation.
 In 1878 and 1879 three British attacks were repelled until Sir Garnet Wolseley defeated Sekhukhune in November 1879 with an army of 2,000 British soldiers, Boers and 10,000 Swazis.
 On 2 December 1879, Sekhukhune was captured and on 9 December 1879 he was imprisoned in Pretoria.

 Aftermath

 On 3 August 1881, the Pretoria Convention was signed, which stipulated in Article 23 that Sekhukhune would be released.
 Because his capital had been burned to the ground, he left for a place called Manoge, where he was assisted by Johannes August Winter, a missionary from the Berlin Missionary Society.
 On 13 August 1882, Sekhukhune was murdered by his half-brother Mampuru II, who claimed to be the lawful king.
-Mampuru was captured by the Boers, tried for murder and hanged in Pretoria in 21 November 1883.
+Mampuru was captured by the Boers, tried for murder and hanged in Pretoria on 21 November 1883.